youzan/SigmaTableViewModel/README.md

  2. Add the source files to your Xcode project.

 ## More Discussions
  - SigmaTableViewModel only provides some frequently used functions of UITableViewDataSource & UITableViewDelegate.
-If you needs more functions, you can subclass *YZSTableViewModel* and implemente those functions.
+If you needs more functions, you can subclass *YZSTableViewModel* and implement those functions.
  - If the code in those cell's blocks can be reused,  we can put them in some methods and only invoke these methods in those blocks.
  - The block is used frequently in the view model so we have to be careful about the retain cycle.
 Always use weak-strong dance for safe.
 In the demo, we use **YZWeak** & **YZStrong** macros to simplify the weak-strong dance code.